pridevel/slate/source/index.html.md

 *High-level, meaning reading and writing Ruby is really easy—it looks a lot like regular English!

 *Interpreted, meaning you don't need a compiler to write and run Ruby.
 You can write it on your own computer.
+>The interpreter is the program that takes the code you write and runs it.
+You type code in the editor, the interpreter reads your code, and it shows you the result of running your code in the console.

 *Object-oriented, meaning it allows users to manipulate data structures called objects in order to build and execute programs.
 All you need to know is everything in Ruby is an object.